codefordurham/datahub-fe/README.md

 ## Install angular-cli

-Ensure you have node 4.x.x and npm 3.x.x or newer, then install the angular cli:
+Ensure you have node 4.x.x and npm 3.x.x or newer, then install the angular cli (you may need to have root):
 ```npm install -g @angular/cli```